josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌱_Prosocial_Roots/🍉_Palestine_As_Rhizome/🏛️_Home_Institutions/🏛️_parliament_and_government.md

 - Why did disciplinary action not make the issue disappear?
 - Why do some people appear more committed after arrest, exclusion, suspension, dismissal, or public criticism?
 - Why has the political dispute continued after institutions made their position clear?
-- Why do protesters interpret political and institutional responses as part of the original issue?
+- Why do protesters now treat the institutional response as part of the original grievance?

 The purpose is not to demand that every reader begin from the same political conclusion.

-International law, civilian protection, Palestinian political agency, and material responsibility remain central to this branch.
+International law, civilian protection, Palestinian political agency, material responsibility, and an end to ongoing mass harm remain central to this branch.

-The branch would welcome movement towards:

-- consistent application of international law;
-- civilian protection;
-- meaningful Palestinian political agency;
-- accountability;
-- and an end to ongoing mass harm.

 But understanding political persistence also requires understanding how people respond to pressure.